bayraktarulku/medioex_test_suite_v1/README.md

 ```

 Then go to your browser and type your Raspberry Pi's local IP with port 5000.
+Default username and password are `admin`.
+You can change them from `config.py`

 You'll see the main screen that writes/reads every IO slot.
 Note that even if you stop the server, **output voltages will be active**.